airbnb/lottie-web/README.md

 - gzipping the animation jsons and the player have a huge reduction on the filesize.
 I recommend doing it if you use it for a project.

 ## Issues
-- For missing mask in Safari browser, please anim.setLocationHref(locationHref) before animation is generated.
+- For missing mask in Safari browser, please call lottie.setLocationHref(locationHref) before animation is generated.
 It usually caused by usage of base tag in html. (see above for description of setLocationHref)